Trokon Yeabah

 Collaborator & Former Data Manager

 Mahamoud Sama Cherif joined IDDO in December 2017 as an EDCTP/TDR Clinical Research Fellow.
-He is working on the Ebola data platform, focusing on an analysis of the likelihood of unfavourable outcomes in EVD patients in relation to any characteristics of the patient and any disease-specific or other conditions (such as comorbidities or pregnancy) in order to introduce recommendations for the efficient management of future EVD outbreaks.
-Following the completion of his fellowship, Cherif now pursues research and teaching as the Clinical Research Manager of the Partnership for Clinical Research in Guinea.
+He analysed the likelihood of unfavourable outcomes in Ebola Virus Disease (EVD) patients related to patient characteristics such as pregnancy, as well co-morbidities, to introduce recommendations for the efficient management of future EVD outbreaks.
+Following the completion of his fellowship, Cherif pursued research and teaching as the Clinical Research Manager of the Partnership for Clinical Research in Guinea.

-Cherif is a research assistant in the Department of Medicine at the University Gamal Abdel Nasser (GAN) in Conakry.
+Before his Fellowship at IDDO, Cherif was a research assistant in the Department of Medicine at the University Gamal Abdel Nasser (GAN) in Conakry.
 Established as a public body in 1960, the Department of Medicine is devoted to training medical students and conducting research on various diseases including poverty-related diseases in Guinea.
 Previously, Cherif worked as an assistant professor at the Institute of Tropical Medicine, Nagasaki University, for over four years.
 As a result, he gained experience and skills in basic and translational research and published several papers in peer-reviewed journals.

 Cherif holds a PhD in Medical Sciences from the School of Biomedical Sciences at Nagasaki University and has paediatrics and MD degrees from the Faculty of Medicine Pharmacy Odonto-Stomatology (FMPOS) at GAN.
 Cherif’s career goal is to become a clinical researcher able to test new medications (drugs or vaccines), procedures, devices, and/or surveys, in order to look for better and more efficient ways to prevent, diagnose and treat infectious diseases, with the ultimate aim of improving the quality of life infectious disease patients.